nim-works/phy/passes/lang1.md

 type += (Blob size:<int>)
 ```

-The `Addr` operation takes applies to locals instead of address offsets.
+The `Addr` operation only applies to locals instead of address offsets.
 Only
 blob locals are allowed as `Addr` operands.

 ```grammar